 Bristol Energy customer service

-Bristol Energy says ‘exceptional customer service’ is at the heart of its mission.
+Bristol Energy says ‘exceptional customer service’ is at the heart of its mission, although it only received a fair three-star rating for this in our survey.
 Unfortunately, we didn't receive enough responses to give its complaints handling a rating.

-Cons: Other companies are rated better for digital tools
+Cons: Other companies are rated better for value for money

 Bristol Energy fuel mix